 Image processing refers to techniques used to enhance, analyze and extract information from digital images.
 The main tasks involved in image processing include image segmentation, feature extraction, geometric transformations, image enhancement, image compression, and image reconstruction.
 These techniques allow us to process images to improve their quality, remove noise and artifacts, extract meaningful information and metadata, and recognize patterns and objects.

-Image processing algorithms are used in applications like photo editing software, medical imaging systems, surveillance and security systems, industrial inspection systems, and scientific image analysis.
+Image processing algorithms are used in tools an image to text converter, photo editing software, medical imaging systems, surveillance and security systems, industrial inspection systems, and scientific image analysis.
 With the rise of AI, traditional image processing techniques are being augmented by machine learning and deep learning models.

 Role of AI in Image Processing